nestjs/docs.nestjs.com/content/first-steps.md

 > info **Hint** Not sure about the role of formatters VS linters ?
 Learn the difference [here](https://prettier.io/docs/en/comparison.html).

 ##### IDE usage

-To ensure maximum stability and extensibility, we use raw [`eslint`](https://www.npmjs.com/package/eslint) and [`prettier`](https://www.npmjs.com/package/prettier) cli packages.
+To ensure maximum stability and extensibility, we use the base [`eslint`](https://www.npmjs.com/package/eslint) and [`prettier`](https://www.npmjs.com/package/prettier) cli packages.
 This setup allows neat IDE integration with official extensions by design.

 > warning **Warning** A Nest project is not using [~~`prettier-eslint`~~](https://github.com/prettier/prettier-eslint) package, do not expect compatibility with extensions using it.